 - Fundraising newsletters

-These critical services will help your nonprofit attract optimal contenders in a productive and cost-effective manner.
+Overall, these critical services, such as mapping out job board strategies, will help your nonprofit attract optimal contenders in a productive and cost-effective manner.

 4. Emphasize Your Nonprofit’s Culture to Executive Hires